Greek workers walk out to protest ban on teachers' strike

 These measures would allow the government to dismiss about 10,000 part-time teachers when their temporary contracts expire, teachers' union OLME said, calling for the 24-hour strike on Friday and rolling strikes next week.

-The government responded by invoking a law that allows it to mobilize workers in the case of civil disorder or natural disasters.
+The government responded by invoking a law that allows it to mobilise workers in the case of civil disorder or natural disasters.

 ADEDY had disagreed with the high school teachers' decision to hold a strike on the first day of exams because it would inconvenience students.
 However, it opposed the government using emergency laws to pre-emptively ban the action, saying this was undemocratic and violated workers' constitutional rights.